Alcohol and Social Influence

 Applying social learning theory to alcohol use, you can begin to see how social influence has such a strong impact on an individual’s thought patterns and behaviors related to alcohol.
 If you are exposed to alcohol misuse, Bandura theorizes that this is the modeling you will consciously or unconsciously adopt.

-This social influence can be experienced in your family unit, your friend groups, and social media platforms.
+This social influence can be experienced in your family unit, your friend groups, and social media platforms, as well as in your workplace, community groups, religious congregation, and other social groups.
 If some or all of these areas of social learning in your life expose you to alcohol misuse, you may be more vulnerable to misusing alcohol or developing alcohol use disorder (AUD) over time.

 Alcohol and the Family